pommicket/ted/README.md

 Comments begin with `#`, and all other lines are of the form `key = value`.
 Strings can span multiple lines and can either be delimited with " or \`.

+You can also include files with `%include` (note: the included file must start with a section header).

 By default ted's settings will automatically update when you save the config file.

 The `core` section's settings should be pretty familiar (font size, etc.) or should have comments on the previous line